Skip to main content

 9) Psychological impact and behavioral changes associated with the pandemic.

-The framing of the work plans of the funded applications in the Call mirrored objectives shows a higher incidence in objective 7, with a total of 12 Studentships (23%), followed by objectives 6 and 9, with a total of 9 Studentships each (17%).
+The work plans of the applications funded under the Call 's objectives show a greater focus on objective 7, with a total of 12 Studentships (23%), followed by objectives 6 and 9, with a total of 9 Studentships each (17%).

-The applications were evaluated by a scientific panel using a peer review system, with three evaluation criteria: merit of the candidate, merit of the work plan, and merit of the hosting conditions.
-This evaluation panel included 13 experts from the scientific community, affiliated to 9 research units, and of which 7 (54%) are women.
+The applications were assessed by a scientific panel using a peer review system, with three evaluation criteria: merit of the candidate, merit of the work plan and merit of the host conditions.
+This evaluation panel included 13 experts from the scientific community, affiliated to 9 research units, 7 of whom (54%) are women.

-The title Maria de Sousa given to this Call of Studentships of Research for PhD is a tribute to the researcher, Professor emeritus of the University of Porto and researcher emeritus of the i3S Institute, and also full professor jubilate of the Institute of Biomedical Sciences Abel Salazar, internationally renowned for their studies in the immunological area and especially on the thymus-dependent area, or T-area.
+The title Maria de Sousa given to this Call for PhD Research Studentships is a tribute to the researcher, emeritus professor at the University of Porto and emeritus researcher at the i3S Institute, and also retired full professor at the Abel Salazar Institute of Biomedical Sciences, internationally renowned for her studies in the immunological area and especially in the thymus-dependent area, or T area.

-The FCT doctoral research Studentships are grants awarded competitively to support advanced training in all areas of knowledge for obtaining a doctoral degree.
-These Studentships allow doctoral students to dedicate themselves exclusively to their research, thus contributing to the scientific and technological development of the country.
+The FCT's Doctoral Research Studentships are competitively awarded grants to support advanced training in all areas of knowledge to obtain the academic degree of Doctor.
+These Studentships allow doctoral students to dedicate themselves exclusively to their research, thus contributing to the country's scientific and technological development.

-This is the 2nd edition of the Call for the attribution of Studentships for PhD research in Epidemiology and Virology.
-The 1st Edition Doctorates4Covid funded 50 Studentships, which corresponds to an investment of 3,5 million euros.
+This is the 2nd edition of the Call for Doctoral Research Studentships in Epidemiology and Virology.
+The 1st edition of Doctorates4Covid funded 50 Studentships, corresponding to an investment of 3.5 million euros.
 See the news here.